 For DNS and HTTP or HTTPS events, events are logged in the Threat Events report.

 Refused Response.
 User is shown a browser-specific error message.
-If ETP Proxy is enabled, a refused response is available to assign to custom lists only.
+If SIA Proxy is enabled, a refused response is available to assign to custom lists only.

 Administrators can assign the monitor action to a threat category, list, and access control feature.
 This action is also available when configuring risk, categories, operations, and applications for an AVC configuration.
 For more information about DLP or AVC, see Data loss prevention and Application visibility and control.

 With this policy action, requests generally resolve to the origin and a user is able to access the website they requested.
-This action generates a threat or access control event in ETP.
+This action generates a threat or access control event in SIA.

-If ETP Proxy is enabled as a selective or full web proxy, traffic is forwarded to ETP Proxy where it's scanned by multiple anti-malware engines.
+If SIA Proxy is enabled as a selective or full web proxy, traffic is forwarded to SIA Proxy where it's scanned by multiple anti-malware engines.
 In this situation, if a threat is detected, then the user is unable to access the URL or website they requested.

 Select the Monitor action for lists in the default policy.
-The default policy is associated with the Unidentified IPs location, a location open to the Internet.
+By default, the default policy is associated with unidentified IP addresses.
 If you select another action, a malicious user may suspect that your organization blocks specific domains.

 Depending on whether the proxy is enabled, the following applies:

-- If the proxy is enabled, this action directs traffic to ETP Proxy for analysis.
+- If the proxy is enabled, this action directs traffic to SIA Proxy for analysis.

 - If the proxy is disabled, this action resolves requests to the origin.